* This is the Consumer Version. *

 If spontaneous bacterial peritonitis develops, people usually have abdominal discomfort, and the abdomen may feel tender.
 People may have a fever and feel generally unwell.
 They may become confused, disoriented, and drowsy.
 Untreated, this infection can be fatal.
 Survival depends on early treatment with appropriate antibiotics.

 When a doctor taps (percusses) the abdomen, the fluid makes a dull sound.
+If the person's abdomen is swollen because the intestines are distended with gas, the tapping makes a hollow sound.
 However, a doctor may not be able to detect ascitic fluid unless the volume is about a quart or more.

 The basic treatment for ascites is a low-sodium diet and bed rest.

-If diet is ineffective, people are usually also given drugs called diuretics (such as spironolactone).
+If diet is ineffective, people are usually also given drugs called diuretics (such as spironolactone or furosemide).
 Diuretics make the kidneys excrete more sodium and water into the urine.

 If spontaneous bacterial peritonitis is diagnosed, people are given antibiotics such as cefotaxime.
 Because this infection often recurs within a year, a different antibiotic (such as norfloxacin) is given after the initial infection resolves to prevent the infection from recurring.